Kampar, Perak: Aston Settlement

 Aston Settlement was a planned community composed of wooden houses in the northern suburbs of Kampar town.
 It was developed between 1935 and 1938, to "alleviate overcrowding" in Kampar's central business district.
 It was spearheaded, and named after, Arthur Vincent Aston, who became the first postwar British Adviser for Perak (1946–48) after the post of British Resident was abolished in 1945.

 Though not related, Aston Settlement bears a resemblance to the post-war New Villages established in the 1950s.

 Demographics

-In year 2020, the estimated population of Kampar district was 98,732 people.
+In year 2023, Kampar had a total population of 67,593 people.

-The majority of the Kampar's population is of 68.6% Chinese descent, 20.8% Malays, 10.4% Indian and others 0.4%.
+The majority of Kampar's population consists of 59.5% Chinese descent, 30.1% Bumiputera, 10.4% Indian descent and 0.3% others.